 The next day was more of the same.
 We rolled through and past more ruined positions.
 It’s a funny thing when you’re in the middle of a historic event, that you know nothing about what’s really going on.
 All we knew were now moving east.
 I’d expected us to keep

 heading north till we got to Turkey, shake hands with the Turks, and call it good.
 That wasn’t happening.

 That afternoon, we ended up going through a minefield.
-Scattered across an area dozens of city block in size, the Air Force had dropped land mines.
+Scattered across an area dozens of city blocks in size, the Air Force had dropped land mines.
 What we’d done is to push the Republican Guard through it.
 I don’t know how well this worked, or what, if any damage had been done to them, but now we had to go through it in pursuit of them.

-But that couldn’t be said for the trucks and Humvees in the convoy.
+But that couldn’t be said for the trucks and HUMVEEs in the convoy.
 Once again we were funneled down to a few lanes of traffic.
 The idea was to go straight, don’t steer to the left or the right.
 If you were off even a little, it could mean disaster.

 As we started to clear the minefield, we heard a loud explosion from one of the other lanes.
 A Humvee belonging to the Division Chief of Staff had hit a mine.

 The explosion shredded the back tire, and shrapnel punched a hole in the fuel tank.

 Another piece of metal exploded up through the floor board.
 All of the HUMVEEs had sandbags on the floor.
 We’d placed them there for a little extra protection.
 The sandbags helped save the driver’s life.
 The shrapnel ripped through the floorboard, sandbags, and through the back of the driver’s chair.
 The driver was wearing a flak vest.
 The vest stopped the shrapnel and saved her life.
 It still struck her with enough force to knock her face first into the steering wheel and break her nose.

 I understand she got the Purple Heart for that, and she confessed she felt like a damn fool receiving it for something so minor.